Nuwaragala Hike & Camping Guide (2026): Ruins, Elephants, and Hidden Ponds

 • A huge stone pond and small water pools (likely used by ancient residents).

-• A fresh water spring.
+• A freshwater spring.

 • Wildlife presence (elephants and buffalo sometimes reach the summit).